PhilippMDoerner/TinyPool/readme.md

 ```

 #### Initializing postgres/mysql pools
-For postgres and mysql it is required to provide a proc with that creates a database connection with this signature: `proc(): DbConn`.
+For postgres and mysql it is required to provide a proc can create a database connection.
+This proc must have this signature: `proc(): DbConn`.
 tinypool will use that proc to create connections for the pool as needed.

 ```nim